 - Report/forward the phishing emails to email@example.com (an official FSU Information Technology Services email account)

 - When forwarding emails to firstname.lastname@example.org, please include a copy of the original email with email headers included or attached.
 Without the email headers there is not much that can be done to trace and fix the source of the hack.

 - Update and run virus scan/protection software your computer and other technology.

 - Change all of your passwords for all of your accounts.

 Career Center Resources

-The Career Center connects students with both on- and off-campus part-time jobs.
+The Career Center connects students with both on- and off-campus as well as work from home part-time jobs.